fluree/docs.flur.ee/src/content/0.10.0/docs/start/basic-schema.md

 ### Adding Predicates

-Schema predicates are similar to relational database columns, however there are fewer restrictions (any predicate can be attached to any subject, unless a restriction is put in place using a `spec`).
+Schema predicates are similar to relational ledger columns, however there are fewer restrictions (any predicate can be attached to any subject, unless a restriction is put in place using a `spec`).

 In order to create a predicate, you only need to specify what type of subject you are creating (`_predicate`), a name, and a type.
 The name for a predicate should be namespaced with the relevant collection (as in all predicates in the `person` collection should begin with `person/`).